jsnguyen/poly_earth/README.md

 # Notes

-Some of the notebooks have some experiments on drawing 2d topographical lines for making maps in both Julia and Python, but I didn't get very far with this.
+The notebooks have some experiments on drawing 2d topographical lines for making maps in both Julia and Python, but I didn't get very far with this.